 Welcome to the Manitoba Museum’s dedicated page for construction updates.

-In the summer of 2024, the Manitoba Museum will embark on an exciting journey of transformation, beginning with significant upgrades to our Rupert Avenue entrance, followed by a comprehensive renovation of our foyer later in the year.
+In the summer of 2024, the Manitoba Museum set forth on an exciting journey of transformation, beginning with significant upgrades to our Rupert Avenue entrance, followed by a comprehensive renovation of our foyer later in the year.

 This page will act as your go-to resource for the latest updates on these projects, providing valuable information for our visitors, school groups, and volunteers.